 A great way to determine in the plant nursery as to whether a particular bloom will have sweet nectar for butterflies and hummingbirds is to observe whether bees are visiting the plant to extract nectar.
 If so, you have a winner.

 5. Cluster the same species of plants together in groups of three or more to make it easier for the butterflies to find the plants.
 If you plant just one milkweed plant among other plants the butterfly might never find it.
-Remember that butterflies use visual clues, colors and shapes, then smell clues to find the flowers they want to nectar on.
+Remember that butterflies use visual clues, colors, and shapes, then smell clues to find the flowers they want to nectar on.
 Also, planting in clusters of 3, 5, 7, 9… makes the garden more aesthetically pleasing.

 6. Plant a variety of flowers with different heights, colors, and blooming seasons.
+Pollinators vary in their preference for flower shape (bowl-shaped, flat-topped, tubular, etc.) and color, so include a variety of both in your landscape.

 7. Provide a wet area for the butterflies.
 Many species of male butterflies need to feed on salts and minerals in order to reproduce.
 They absorb these nutrients from damp sand, dirt, and mulch.